UXSoc/uxsoc-apps-cms/src/pages/index.md

           * In charge of monitoring the chat and handling the Q&A (ex . creating a Poll for most voted questions)
         title: Programs Head (Minor Project)
-      - description: |-
-          * In-charge of looking for speakers and hosts for the events
-          * Create e-mail templates/letters to be sent out to potential clients
-          * Is the communication bridge between the client and the organization
-          * Create write ups about the speakers
-        title: External Head (Minor Project)
     description: >-
       Being a designer does not happen overnight.
 We, in the Events department, design event experiences that nurture the growth of the members of